-What does the future hold for the apparel industry in 2020 and beyond?
+What does the future hold for the apparel industry in 2021 and 2022?

-Although some analysts voice optimism while others focus on industry challenges, several noteworthy apparel industry trends are highlighted in these apparel industry reports and others like them.
+Although market forecasts are somewhat mixed, several noteworthy apparel industry trends are highlighted in these apparel industry reports and others like them.

 1. The Role of Digitalization